 They have imported a Napa Valley feel here with a real olive tree, two appropriately 50 years old grapevines from their Calistoga estate – and a fire-pit for those invariably cold San Francisco evenings.
 Current releases from their rosé through to the heavier Cabernet Sauvignon are paired with local artisan cheeses.
 They are open from Tuesday through Friday from 4 to 8pm and by prior appointment (local businesses often reserve the tasting room for small events).

 Over the years JAX has received some excellent publicity courtesy of Hollywood – their wine appeared in a Will Ferrell produced movie called “The Goods” as well as in a popular HBO show.
 Top restaurants in select markets also feature their wine.
-Visit: www.jaxvineyards.com
+For more information, or to join one of their wine club memberships, visit: www.jaxvineyards.com